Increase 3 times your chances of landing an offer Register ×

 Let's consider the options shown in this structure in turn:

-Timid looking meerkat, illustrating the possibility of not actually reacting to changes in competitive landscape
+Timid meerkat illustrating the risk of not reacting to changes in the competitive landscape.

 Hold and Wait